YaoChengLab/StomaVision/TRAIN.md

 > - [Author's instruction](https://github.com/WongKinYiu/yolov7/issues/752)
 > - [Train Custom Data](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)

+### 3-4.
+Create cropped dataset
+For fine-tuning ensemble model's second stage(pore detection), you will need to prepare an additional datset that crops out the stomata label and image.
+Please refer to [this script](./utils/preprocess-crop.py) to preprocess the original dataset and create a cropped dataset.
+- You may need to change the `catalog_id` in the script depending on your label

 ## Step 4: Prepare configuration YAML files

 There are three YAML files need to be configured before training: